 Reviews for Hydroxychloroquine to treat Sjogren's Syndrome

-Review by lwinslow (taken for 5 to 10 years):
+Review by Sjogren's Sufferer (taken for 1 to 2 years):

 Plaquenil (hydroxychloroquine): Before Plaquenil, I would be in bed for days at a time, unable to move, excessive pain, ice cold, migraines, the whole gamut.
 My body felt ancient.
 At first the rheumatologist thought I had leukemia, then Lupus and rheumatoid athritis and finally biopsies started giving us a more refined treatment plan.
 With this medicine, I am in much less pain.
 I can walk for an hour at a time.
 I can shop for groceries again.
 I feel like I have a life again.